rvegajr/blessbox/docs/EMAIL_TROUBLESHOOTING.md

 1. Go to SendGrid Dashboard: https://app.sendgrid.com
 2. Navigate to: **Activity → Email Activity**
-3. Request a verification code
+3. Request a 6-digit code or trigger an app notification email
 4. Check if the email appears in SendGrid activity
 5. Look for:
    - **Delivered** (email sent successfully)